erikli/juliasetup/README.md

     - Also see
         - `http://www.stochasticlifestyle.com/comparison-differential-equation-solver-suites-matlab-r-julia-python-c-fortran/`
         - `http://www.stochasticlifestyle.com/solving-systems-stochastic-pdes-using-gpus-julia/` for information on using globals (**must use `const` for efficiency**), closures or overloaded types
+- `ProgressLogging`
+    - Progress bars in the style of `ProgressMeter.jl` but which use the Julia 1.0+ logging mechanism
+    - Not in the Julia package registry so needs to be added by `pkg> add https://github.com/adamslc/ProgressLogging.jl` (this is done if you run the `setupjl.jl` script)
 - `PackageCompiler.jl` (`https://github.com/JuliaLang/PackageCompiler.jl`)
     1. **NOTE: PackageCompiler and other packages you wish to precompile into a system image must be installed into the system root and not just into an environment**
     2. put the `buildimg.jl` and `userimg.jl` files in the same directory